john-h-k/jcc/README.md

 ## Support

-AArch64 and x64 are both supported, although some of the x64 ABI is not yet fully implemented.
+AArch64, x64, and RISC-V 32 are supported, although some of the x64 ABI is not yet fully implemented.
-RISC-V (specifically RV32I) is supported but only to emit raw instructions, not object files.
+Working with RISC-V requires installing a RISC-V linker.

 #### Things that don't work yet